Rupa830904/Project-Portfolio4-Studyalongcultureschool/testing.md

 Ensure a user can log in once signed up

 Steps:
-1. Navigate to
+1. Navigate to Login Page
-2. Enter login detailscreated in previous test case
+2. Enter login details.
+Created in previous test case
 3. Click login

 Expected: